Toward a Unified Understanding of the Dense Matter Equation of State: Frameworks to Combine Multiple Information Sources

 where $h(\vec{\theta})$ is the gravitational-wave waveform generated using a particular waveform model for parameters $\vec{\theta}$ and $\langle a \vert b \rangle$ is the noise-weighted inner product, defined as

 where tilde denotes the Fourier transform and $S_n(f)$ is the one-sided power spectral density of the noise.
+It is worth noting here that Eq.~\eqref{eq:likelihood} assumes stationary Gaussian noise.
 The frequency range $[f_{\rm min}, f_{\rm max}]$ is selected to ensure that the entire signal in the band is captured.
 For a binary neutron star signal, this is typically $[20{\rm Hz}, 2048 {\rm Hz}]$.

 For a standard parameter estimation of a binary neutron star signal, the parameters include the component masses $m_{1,2}$, component spins $\vec{s}_{1,2}$, and their tidal deformabilities $\Lambda_{1,2}$.
 These 10 parameters are referred to as intrinsic parameters.
 In addition, there are 6 extrinsic parameters, which include luminosity distance $d_{\rm L}$, inclination $\iota$, sky location $(\alpha, \delta)$, merger time $t_{\rm c}$, and merger phase $\phi_{\rm c}$.